Complete Guide to Salesforce Documentation

 Do not take this as a given.
 Make sure that you are tracking the numbers from the pilot project so that you can build a strong story.

-Finally, the documentation is building up institutional knowledge of your org and systems.
-Each time you revisit and make changes to an area of metadata that has good documentation you will be able to accelerate the changes with confidence.
+The documentation is building up institutional knowledge of your org and systems.
+Each time you revisit and make changes to an area of metadata that has good documentation, you will be able to accelerate the changes with confidence.
 Make documentation a day-to-day part of every change or action to avoid future issues.
 After all, some customers will not release changes that are not documented.

 The quickest and easiest time to add documentation is “in the moment” when it is fresh in your mind and you remember the rationale behind it – there is no “later”.
 In fact, Nike said it best back in 1988: “Just Do It.”